Pairavi/Email-Client/README.md

 ## Available Functions

-Adding a new recipient
+->Adding a new recipient
-Sending an email
+->Sending an email
-Printing out all the names of recipients who have their birthday set to current date Printing out details (subject and recipient) of all the emails sent on a date specified by user input Printing out the number of recipient objects in the application
+->Printing out all the names of recipients who have their birthday set to current date ->Printing out details (subject and recipient) of all the emails sent on a date specified by user input ->Printing out the number of recipient objects in the application